AntonMoustache/handbooks/developers-handbook.md

 #### Exception Tracking

 We use [Sentry](https://app.getsentry.com/) for tracking exceptions.
-Make sure to add user information when it's available.
+Make sure to add user information when it’s available.
 This allows us to be proactive with clients and offer much better customer support.

 #### Uptime Monitoring

 We use [Pingdom](https://www.pingdom.com/) for uptime monitoring.
-Pingdom's real user metrics are also useful for measuring performance in scenarios where New Relic isn't available.
+Pingdom’s real user metrics are also useful for measuring performance in scenarios where New Relic isn’t available.

 Uptime monitoring allows us to proactively communicate with the client about an outage and what we are doing to fix it.
 This puts a positive spin on what